Ticketed event: $25.00 advanced registration and $35.00 on site registration

 Join us at this special session, hosted by ASEE President Stephanie Farrell, to learn what's so unique about ASEE and how you can get involved as a volunteer in our dynamic organization.

 Now in its third year, this gathering of local gastro-delights has become a conference highlight.
-Get the conference started as you gather with friends to sample Tampa-created food and drink.
+Get the conference started as you gather with friends to sample some Cuban food and then stay for the Salsa!

 Ticketed event: Engineering and Engineering Technology Chairs Conclave - $200.00 advanced registration and $250.00 on site registration